 If the PCRF receives information from the SPR for the invocation/revocation of a Priority EPS Bearer service (i.e. the MPS EPS Priority is set/removed or the MPS Priority Level changes while the MPS EPS Priority is set) , then the PCRF should change the QCI/ARP of the dynamic PCC/QoS rules that have the same QCI/ARP as for the present default EPS bearer with the new QCI/ARP assigned to the default EPS bearer unless those PCC rules contain an indication that they have to be bound to the default EPS bearer.
 If there are active non-MPS services, the QCI/ARP of the PCC/QoS rules related to the non-MPS services shall also be changed.

+If the PCRF receives a request from the AF for the invocation/revocation of MPS for DTS (i.e., the MPS-Action AVP is set to enabled or to disabled, see 3GPP TS 29.214 [10]), then the PCRF shall behave according to clause 4.5.19.1 of 3GPP TS 29.212 [9].

 If the PCRF receives information from the SPR that invokes/revokes the IMS Signalling Priority or changes the MPS Priority Level while IMS Signaling Priority is enabled, then the PCRF should